-- Students with special health care concerns (examples: life-threatening allergies, asthma, seizures) must have a written and signed emergency action plan at the beginning of each school year to provide specific orders from their healthcare provider for the school to follow in the event that your child has a medical emergency while at school. - Parents are asked to fill out specialized forms addressing the health care concern.
-Forms will be mailed home at the end of each school year to allow time during the summer for the student's healthcare provider to review and sign.
-Please contact the nurse's office if you need additional forms or information. - It is in the child's best interest and safety to provide the above documentation and any required medication and/or supplies on or before that first day of school.
-If the above documentation and any required medication and/or supplies are not received by the school nurse within 2 weeks of the start of school - the parent will be contacted about this concern by the principal.
-Depending on the severity of the special health care concern, other consequences may result.
+- Students with special healthcare concerns (examples: life-threatening allergies, asthma, seizures) must have a written and signed emergency action plan at the beginning of each school year to provide specific orders from their healthcare provider for the school to follow in the event that your child has a medical emergency while at school.
+Students must have the proper authorization forms completed before they can carry and self-administer any emergency medications. - Parents are asked to fill out specialized forms addressing the healthcare concern and update them annually.
+Forms will be mailed home at the end of each school year for parent/guardian's convenience to allow time during the summer for the student's healthcare provider to review and sign.
+Please contact the Nurse's Office if you need additional forms or information. - It is in the child's best interest and safety to provide the above documentation and any required medication and/or supplies on or before that first day of the new school year.
+If the above documentation and any required medication and/or supplies are not received by the School Nurse within 2 weeks of the start of school the parent will be contacted about this concern by the School Nurse and/or the Principal.
+Depending on the severity of the special healthcare concern, other consequences may result.